the Salon

 Were the Impressionists mostly rejected by the Salon Jury?

 Many sources on Impressionism mention that the ‘impressionists’ were (often) rejected by the Salon Jury.
-But this view is at least exaggerated.
+Already in his preface on the 1875/03/24 auction sale Philippe Burty wrote about the impressionists as ‘by a group of artists systematically excluded from the Salon’ (iR40).
+But this view is at least exaggerated (see myths).
 In fact many partakers of the ‘impressionist’ expositions (regularly) exhibited at the Salon, before and after they joined these expositions.
 When we look at the main ‘impressionists’ we see that Degas and Morisot every year they submitted they also were accepted.
 Other main ‘impressionists’ some years were accepted and some years rejected before 1874: Pissarro 7x accepted versa 3x rejected, Renoir 5x vs 4x, Monet and Sisley 3x vs 3x.
 Cézanne and Guillaumin always were rejected.
 So, in average the ‘impressionists’ were a bit more often accepted, than rejected for the Salon.

 Were the Impressionists only ignored or laughed at?